WICG/shared-storage/README.md

     For any subsequent `run()` or `selectURL()` operation invoked on this worklet, the shared storage data for "https://a.example" (i.e. the context origin) will be used.

+3. Call `createWorklet()` with a cross-origin script, setting its `dataOption` to the invoking context's origin.

+    In an "https://a.example" context in the embedder page:

+    ```
+    const worklet = await sharedStorage.createWorklet("https://b.example/worklet.js", {dataOrigin: "context-origin"});
+    ```

+    For any subsequent `run()` or `selectURL()` operation invoked on this worklet, the shared storage data for "https://a.example" (i.e. the context origin) will be used.

-3. Call `createWorklet()` with a cross-origin script, setting its `dataOption` to the worklet script's origin.
+4. Call `createWorklet()` with a cross-origin script, setting its `dataOption` to the worklet script's origin.

     In an "https://a.example" context in the embedder page: